Extreme Roofing Inc.

 Standard15 yearsMaterial defects only

-No-Dollar-Limit (NDL) warranties are the gold standard for commercial roofing.
-They cover the full cost of repair or replacement, including labor, with no depreciation over the warranty term.
-NDL warranties require installation by a manufacturer-certified contractor and typically mandate an annual inspection program.
+NDL (No Dollar Limit) warranties are the gold standard for commercial roofing.
+They cover the full cost of repair or replacement including labor, with no depreciation over the warranty term.
+NDL warranties require installation by a manufacturer-certified contractor and typically require an annual inspection program.

-We recommend NDL warranties for all commercial TPO installations.
-The additional upfront cost (typically $0.25 to $0.75 per square foot) is far less than a single major repair outside of warranty coverage.
+For any commercial building worth $500K+, I recommend NDL warranty coverage.
+The additional upfront cost (typically $0.25 to $0.75 per sq ft) is far less than a single major repair outside of warranty coverage.

 Frequently Asked Questions